Did you know?

 With every dollar that you spend at any major grocery store, including Coles and Woolies, customers can earn up to 3 points.
 Every dollar spent at a major petrol station earns you 2 points and for every dollar spent on other purchases, you earn 1 point.
 Although this card comes with an annual fee of $195, points can be redeemed with cash back, gift cards or travel rewards.
 They also have tie-ups with Velocity, Emirates, Etihad, Singapore Airlines and Cathay Pacific.
 This card also comes with complimentary travel insurance.

 David Jones American Express

 With this card, it’s easy to rack up those points because for every $1 spent at major supermarkets & petrol stations, you can earn 3 rewards points.
 This card carries an annual fee of $99 however, in addition to the rewards point, customers who spend over $500 on electrical, homewares, furniture, and bedding items, get 4 years interest-free!

-This card is great if you are running a small business as it is designed to help you get extra value from your fuel purchases and car costs.
-The annual fee of the Caltex Star Card is $34.50 but if you are running a small business and petrol prices are starting to give you quite a big headache, this card can save you up to 4 cents per litre for every car!
-You can also earn Qantas Points for petrol, servicing and administration so when it comes time to take that well-deserved holiday, you’ll be prepared for it.
+This card is great if you are running a small business.
+That’s because it helps you get extra value from your fuel purchases and car costs.
+The annual fee for the Caltex Star Card is $34.50.
+Though, if you are running a small business and petrol prices are starting to give you a headache, this card can save you up to 4 cents per litre for every car!
+You can also earn Qantas Points for petrol, servicing and administration.
+So, when it comes time to take that well-deserved holiday, you’ll be prepared for it.